How to Trade

 Conclusion: Anomalies and Criticism.

 Efficient Market Hypothesis has a few anomalies.
-Some of them are the calendar effect, post-earnings-announcement drift, momentum effect, and value effect.
+Some of them are the calendar effect, post-earnings-announcement drift, The strength of a trend.
+Its corollary is the pace at which the value of an asset changes. effect, and value effect.

 Warren Buffet, in his article The Superinvestors of Graham and Doddsville has rejected the theory.
 Other investors agreed with him.
 First, there is no unified way to look at the stock.